itsvinitjain/itsvinitjain/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Grow my Linkedin
+- 🏖️ Would love to make a deal in Real Estate
 - ⚡ Fun fact: I love to play CSGO

 ### Connect with me: